bids-standard/bids-validator/bids-validator/README.md

 5. Tests use the [Jest](https://jestjs.io/index.html) testing library and should be developed in `/bids-validator-web/tests`.
    We can always use more tests, so please feel free to contribute a test that reduces the chance of any bugs you fix!
-6. To ensure that the web application compiles successfully in production, run `yarn web-export`
+6. To ensure that the web application compiles successfully in production, run `npm web-export`

 ### Testing